naidezhujimo/Three-search-algorithms-based-on-PRM/README.md

 # Text Generation with MiniLM and Search Algorithms

 This repository demonstrates text generation using a simple language model (MiniLM) combined with different search algorithms (Best-of-N, Beam Search, Lookahead Search) and a reward model (PRM).
 The implementation includes visualization of the search processes.
+The associated mathematical formula can be found here:
 ## Features

 - **MiniLM**: A lightweight language model with LSTM layers for sequence generation.